 Each year the school put on a summer show, giving the children the opportunity to experience performing in a real theatre and to show off their talent.

 Nominations & Awards

-We are very proud of this achievement
+We are tremendously proud of all our achievements.

 Alexandra Pink BA (Hons)

 Miss Alex was born in Bolton and started dancing at the age of five after being refused the part of a ‘dancing star’ in her first nativity play because she didn’t go to ballet.
 She then became an associate of the Royal Ballet School before attending the Hammond School.
 She went on to study at the Royal Academy of Dance becoming a registered teacher in 2007.
 She also has a degree in dance and a PGCE with a dance specialism.

 Miss Alex has been a professional dancer and choreographer, performing abroad and in theatres across Britain.
 She has performed in ballets such as Swan Lake and Sleeping Beauty, as a contemporary and jazz dancer for Rewind Dance Company touring the south coast, in the West End and on television for both the BBC and ITV.
 In 2008 she was invited to dance at the famous Estoril Sol Casino in Lisbon as the lead dancer for the summer season.
 She is also a very experienced teacher, teaching all over London and the South East.

 Miss Alex helped to set up Maida Vale Ballet School in 2010 and became Principal of the school in 2015.
 She is also the Principal of our sister school Acton Ballet School.

 NAT DIP, PDTD, RAD, ALCM